celo-org/docs/blog/05-03-23-deploy-and-interact-with-smart-contracts-on-celo/deploy-and-interact-with-smart-contracts-on-celo.md

 Step 3: Save the file with a .js extension (e.g., interact.js).

-Step 4: Run the script by running the following command in your terminal:
+Step 4: Run the bash script by running the following command in your terminal:

 ```
- node interact.js
+ bash interact.sh
 ```

 This will set the value of the string in the smart contract to "Hello, World!".